microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Connect-Entra.md

 To sign in, use a web browser to open the page https://microsoft.com/devicelogin and enter the code A1B2CDEFGH to authenticate.
 ```

-This example shows how to interactively authenticate to Microsoft Entra ID using device code flow.
+This example shows how to authenticate to Microsoft Entra ID with device.

-For more information about Device Code flow, see <https://learn.microsoft.com/entra/identity-platform/v2-oauth2-device-code>.
+For more information, see [Device Code flow](https://learn.microsoft.com/entra/identity-platform/v2-oauth2-device-code).

 ### Example 5: App-only access: Using client credential with a Certificate thumbprint